data2intelligence/CytoSig/README.md

 **Install**:
 pip install .

-Note: if you fail to install pre-requisite packages and CytoSig on your local computer, welcome to try our Docker solution in Usage 3 below.
+**Note**: if you fail to install pre-requisite packages and CytoSig on your local computer, welcome to try our Docker solution in Usage 3 below.

 **Test**:
 python3 -m unittest tests.prediction